CervantesSec/cervantes/README.md

 | su@cervantes.local    | SuperUser123. | SuperUser     |
 | user@cervantes.local  | User123.      | User          |

+This demo has limited functionalities, file upload & report generation, logs...
+If you want to test the full functionalities use the dockerized version.

 ## Features
 * OpenSource
 * Multiplatform
 * Multilanguage
 * Team Collaboration
+* Checklists
+* OWASP Compliance Reports
 * BuiltIn dashboards and analytics
 * Manage your clients and Offensive Security projects
 * One click reports creation